Quantcast

 Come on the new free days at the Art Institute of Chicago and walk through and explore the new Modern Wing.
-Hoping to reach more Chicago residents, the Art Institute of Chicago is offering different free-admission days in 2012.
-Now the museum will be free all day to Illinois residents on the first and second Wednesdays of each month.
+The museum will be free all day to Illinois residents on the first and second Wednesdays of each month.
+(The museum is ONLY closed Thanksgiving, Christmas, and New Year’s Day.)

 In May of 2009, the Art Institute opened the Modern Wing, the largest expansion in the museum’s history, which added 264,000 square feet and was designed by Renzo Piano.
 This addition makes the Art Institute the second-largest museum in the US. (click at bottom for more info) The Art Institute’s Modern Wing, which opened in May 2009, showcases twentieth-century works from the museum’s holdings of European painting and sculpture, contemporary art, architecture and design, and photography.It also contains temporary exhibition space, shops and classrooms, a cafe and a restaurant, Terzo Piano, that overlooks Millennium Park from its terrace.
 In addition, there is a stunning cantilevered Nichols Bridgeway that connects a sculpture garden on the roof of the new wing with the adjacent Millennium Park to the north and a courtyard designed by Gustafson Guthrie Nichol.